 To Aus or Not to Aus?
 That is the Question…

-Have you been contemplating taking an F3 year?
+Have you been contemplating taking an F3 year and scoping Australia as an option?
 Are you a seasoned doctor looking for a break from the NHS, keen try a new environment?
 Perhaps you’ve always wanted the chance to see the Australian outback and work in rural medicine?

 But it’s important to remember that what worked well for one doctor might not be guaranteed to work well for you personally, for a wide range of reasons.